2factorauth/twofactorauth/CONTRIBUTING.md

 - Facebook can also be included using the `facebook` field.
 - Email can be included using the `email` field.
 - Contact forms can be included using the `form` field.
 - Only email or a contact form can be added, not both.
+Emails are preferred over contact forms.
 - The `language` field inside `contact` can be included for websites whose social media pages/communication channels do not use English.
 The language codes should be lowercase [ISO 639-1][iso-lang-wikipedia] codes.

 Do not add the `tfa`, `documentation` or `recovery` fields.